kata-ai/kata-platform-docs/docs/nl-studio/entity.md

   - Entity Tagger to find names of people.
 No need to fill _field labels_
   - Example: `Jokowi`,`RA Kartini`, `Budi Eko`
 - **ner**
   - Entity Tagger to find NER locations and names of people.
-Recommended labels are filled with `[location, person]`
+Recommended labels: `[location, person]`
   - Example: `Malang (label: location)`, `Siti (label: person)`
 - **number**
-  - Entity tagger to find digits in digits form or words.
+  - Entity tagger to find number in the form of digits and words.
 No need to fill _field labels._
   - Example: `100`, `8.9`, `satu`, `lima juta`, `10 ribu`
 - **phone**
   - Entity Tagger to find Indonesian telephone number format.
 No need to fill _field labels._